rodneyshupe/Cookbook/Recipes/Baking/Breads/YorkshirePudding.rst

 ----------

 1. Place cast iron pan in oven and heat to 400F.
-2. Combine eggs, milk, flour, salt, and 2 tablespoons drippings in a blender and process until smooth.
+2. Combine eggs, milk, flour, salt, and 2 tablespoons drippings in a blender;
-3. Remove pan from oven and add remaining 2 tablespoons of drippings to pan.
+   process until smooth.
-   Pour batter into the pan and cook for 30 minutes.
+3. Remove pan from oven and add remaining 2 tablespoons drippings; pour batter into the pan and cook for 30 minutes.